ABilevich/RockPaperScissors/README.md

 A simple multiplayer Rock Paper Scissors game

-This app was made for a challenge presented by Rather Labs

 It consists of a server that hosts a multiplayer Rock-Paper-Scissors game with elo based matchmaking.

 To run the server: